OpenModelica/OpenModelica/README.Linux.txt

     SoQt     (http://www.coin3d.org - tested with 1.4.1; deprecated)
 OMOptim uses some packages for its optimization algorithms
     paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3)
+Note:
+    FreeBSD versions of smlnj/mlton only compile using 32-bit versions of the OS.
+    The rml-mmc package needs some manual changes, too.
+It's not worth it ;)

 How to compile on Ubuntu Linux (using available binary packages for dependencies)
 =================================================================================